Mediating Your Employees’ Claims

 Mediation can also be used to get behind legal positioning and obtain information to assist you if the case is not settled.

-Levitt LLP’s employment lawyers are experts in employment law in Toronto, the GTA and across Canada.
+Levitt Sheikh’s employment lawyers are experts in employment law in Toronto, the GTA and across Canada.
 We have a reputation for strong representation and for achieving results in mediation.

 We recognize the importance employers place on handling financial and public relations risks early and effectively.
 Depending on your company’s goals, we will formulate a mediation or litigation strategy that specifically meets your business needs.